pypa/distlib/docs/tutorial.rst

 to the :func:`setup` call: hopefully, a move to fully declarative metadata will facilitate indexing it and allowing the provision of improved features.

-The locators will skip binary distributions (``.egg`` files are currently treated as binary distributions).
+The locators will skip binary distributions other than wheels. (``.egg`` files are currently treated as binary distributions).

 The PyPI locator classes don't yet support the use of mirrors, but that can be added in due course -- once the basic functionality is working satisfactorily.